-Silver arowana or Dragon Fish (Osteoglossum bicirrhosum) is a tropical freshwater fish of Osteoglossidae family.
+Silver arowana (lat.
+Osteoglossum bicirrhosum) is a tropical freshwater fish of the Osteoglossidae family.
+Osteoglossidae genus appeared during the Jurassic period and hasn’t changed much during the last 150 million years.
 It’s a popular tank fish, which is often kept in zoos, public and amateur tanks around the world.
+In the East countries, it is a symbol of wealth and prosperity.
+Some fish species can rich dozen thousand dollars.

-The fish body may be up to 90 cm (35 in) long, more seldom – up to 120 cm (47 in).
-It’s weight is up to 6 kg (13 lb), in average usually it’s 4.6 kg (10 lb).
-Its tape-like body is rather flattened from sides, covered in very pale scales with some silvery glitter and golden tint.
-Young arowana fish body has yellow-orange stripes and some blueish glitter on it.
-The fish dorsal and anal fins are very long and narrow-width, they almost coalesce with its fluke.
-Together with very wide and flattened laterally tail-stem of the fish they form an unusual “paddle” which gives arowana rather strong acceleration when the fish attacks its prey and it allows the fish to jump out from water quite high to catch something.
-Once a scared arowana in a tank jumped out of it 3 meters high.
+The young fish body has yellow-orange stripes and some blueish glitter on it.
+The fish dorsal and anal fins are very long and narrow.
+They almost coalesce with its fluke.
+Together with the very wide and flattened tail-stem of the fish laterally, they form an unusual “paddle,” which gives silver arowana rather strong acceleration when the fish attacks its prey.
+It allows the fish to jump out from the water quite high to catch something.
+Once scared, silver arowana in a tank can jump out of it about 3 meters high.

-Arowana dorsal has about 42-50 rays and 49-58 rays in the anal one.
-Arowana’s body has 30-37 scales on its lateral line and it has 84-92 spinal bones.
-The fish has very wide upward-pointing mouth and there are 2 fleshy barbels on the edge of its mandible.
-Most of the time Silver arowana slowly swims close to water surface, at that its barbels are pointed forward and it looks like the fish is probing water by doing this.
+Fish dorsal has about 42-50 rays and 49-58 rays in the anal one.
+Arowana’s body has 30-37 scales on its lateral line, and it has 84-92 spinal bones.
+The fish has a very wide upward-pointing mouth, and there are 2 fleshy barbels on the edge of its mandible.
+Most of the time, silver arowana slowly swims close to the water surface; at that, its barbels are pointed forward, and it looks like the fish is probing water by doing this.

 Difficulties in keeping

 This fish is definitely not for beginners.
 Even young silver arowana requires a spacious tank since it grows rather fast.
 A tank of 250 liters (66 gallons) is enough for young species.